gvwilson/sdxjs/file-backup/index.md

 It's easy to write a bad hash function, but very hard to write one that qualifies as cryptographic.
-We will therefore use a library to calculate 160-bit <span g="sha_1">SHA-1</span> hashes for our files.
+We will therefore use a library to calculate 160-bit <span g="sha_1" i="hash code!SHA-1; SHA-1 hash code">SHA-1</span> hashes for our files.
-These are not random enough to keep data secret from a patient, well-funded attacker, but that's not what we're using them for: we just want hashes that are random to make <span g="collision">collision</span> extremely unlikely.
+These are not random enough to keep data secret from a patient, well-funded attacker, but that's not what we're using them for: we just want hashes that are random to make <span g="collision" i="hash function!collision; collision (in hashing)">collision</span> extremely unlikely.

 <div class="callout" markdown="1">